Public Reports

 AECs are tracked and transferred using the PJM Environmental Information Services Inc. (PJM-EIS) Generation Attribute Tracking System (GATS).
 For information on the megawatt hours produced, emissions data, fuel source, location, state program qualification and ownership attributes of each AEC, please refer to the GATS database.

-EDCs and EGSs provide annual reports to the PUC that detail the historical prices for Tier I, Tier II and Solar AECs.
+EDCs and EGSs provide the price paid for Tier I, Tier II and Solar AECs at retirement granted the AECs were not bundled with energy.